multunus/engineering-handbook/pair-programming.md

 ## Pair Programming

 This post is mostly about how we do pair programming and things that we've learnt in the last few years about effectively doing it.
-We've tried focus less on the what and more on the how.
+We've tried to focus less on the what and more on the how.

 We follow pair programming for most our work.
 It helps us maintain a high quality of code and an extremely low defect rate.
 It can also be a great way for a new programmer to be inducted into the team as it accelerates learning.